 Greetings and Welcome to my site!
+I’m in the process of updating-so please be patient with any clunkiness.

 Please enjoy perusing my work and passions.
 I am a proud member of the tribe of artists.
 I was raised in a family where all of the arts were celebrated and engaged in as a matter of course—often at the same time, so this is my way of life.
 I am blessed to be able to do what I do.
 I personally feel everyone is born creative.
 To the artists; your own acknowledgement over others’.